vyrjana/DearEIS/README.md

 ## Getting started

+### Supported platforms

+- Linux
+	- Primary development and testing platform.
+- Windows
+	- Tested on Windows 10 (x86-64).

+The package **may** also work on other platforms (e.g., MacOS) depending on whether or not those platforms are supported by DearEIS' [dependencies](setup.py).

 ### Requirements

 - [Python](https://www.python.org)
 - The following Python packages
 	- [Dear PyGui](https://github.com/hoffstadt/DearPyGui): cross-platform GUI toolkit
-	- [pyimpspec](https://github.com/vyrjana/pyimpspec): implements data parsing and validation, circuit elements, and circuit fitting
+	- [pyimpspec](https://github.com/vyrjana/pyimpspec): data parsing, data validation, circuits, and fitting
-	- [tabulate](https://github.com/astanin/python-tabulate): implements formatting of Markdown tables
+	- [tabulate](https://github.com/astanin/python-tabulate): formatting of Markdown tables
-	- [xdg](https://github.com/srstevenson/xdg): implements functions for obtaining paths according to the XDG Base Directory Specification
+	- [xdg](https://github.com/srstevenson/xdg): XDG Base Directory Specification compliant paths

 The Python packages (and their dependencies) are installed automatically when DearEIS is installed using [pip](https://pip.pypa.io/en/stable/).

 ### Installing

-Make sure that Python (**3.7 or newer, 64-bit**) and pip are installed first and then type the following command in a terminal of your choice (e.g., PowerShell in Windows):
+Make sure that a **recent version of Python (3.8+, 64-bit)** and pip are installed first and then type the following command in a terminal of your choice (e.g., PowerShell in Windows):

 ```
 pip install deareis